373d Strategic Missile Squadron: Strategic Air Command

+Bomber operations

 In October 1951, the 373rd Bombardment Squadron was reactivated again with new Boeing B-47E Stratojet swept-wing medium bombers, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
 In the early late 1950s, the B-47 was considered to be reaching obsolescence, and began phasing out of SAC's strategic arsenal.
 B-47s were sent to the Aerospace Maintenance and Regeneration Center at Davis–Monthan in July 1959 and the squadron became non-operational.
 It was inactivated once more on 25 June 1961.

 Intercontinental ballistic missile squadron

-In 1962, the squadron was reactivated and re-designated as a SAC LGM-25C Titan II intercontinental ballistic missile strategic missile squadron.
+In 1962, the squadron was reactivated and redesignated as the 373d Strategic Missile Squadron, a Strategic Air Command (SAC) LGM-25C Titan II intercontinental ballistic missile strategic missile squadron.
 It operated nine Titan II underground silos whose construction began in 1960; the first site (373-5) was operationally ready on 15 June 1963.
 The 9 missile silos controlled by the 373d Strategic Missile Squadron remained on alert for over 20 years during the Cold War.
 On 8 August 1965, at launch site 373-4, 53 contractor workers died in a flash fire while installing modifications to the launch silo.
 The cause of the accident was believed to be a rupture in a high-pressure line, which spewed hydraulic fluid on the floor.
 Ignited by sparks from a nearby welder, the resulting fire consumed most of the oxygen in the space, suffocating the workers.

 The squadron operated nine missile sites: